Pareto Adversarial Robustness: Balancing Spatial Robustness and Sensitivity-based Robustness

 \subsection{Pareto Adversarial Training}

-The key to achieve Pareto optimal adversarial robustness is to find \textit{optimal combinations} $\alpha$ between natural accuracy, sensitivity-based and spatial robustness to perfectly balance their mutual impacts during the whole training process.
-We denote $\alpha=(\alpha_0, \alpha_1, \alpha_2,\alpha_3)$ as the combination coefficients on different losses.
-We use $\mathcal{L}_{nat},\mathcal{L}_{\text{PGD}},\mathcal{L}_{\text{Flow}}$ and $\mathcal{L}_{\text{RT}}$ represent the natural loss, the PGD adversarial loss, the Flow-based and the RT-based adversarial loss, respectively.
-Our goal is to train a model $f_{\theta}$ under the optimal combinations $\alpha^*$ of different losses, and the computation of $\alpha^*$ in the training is also associated with different losses determined by model parameters $\theta$.
+~ We apply linear scalarization to solve the multi-objective optimization, which is the most commonly used approach.
+We denote $\alpha=(\alpha_0, \alpha_1, \alpha_2,\alpha_3)$ as the combination coefficients for various losses.
+Thus, the objective function is $\min_{\theta} \sum_{i=0}^{3} \mathbb{E}_x \left[\alpha_{i}^*(\theta) \mathcal{L}_i^\theta\right]$.
+Further, within the context of Pareto optimality, our goal is to find \textit{optimal combinations} $\alpha$ between natural accuracy, sensitivity-based, and spatial robustness to perfectly balance their mutual impacts during the whole training process.
+Furthermore, we train a model $f_{\theta}$ under the optimal combinations $\alpha^*$ of different losses, and the computation of $\alpha^*$ in training is also associated with different losses determined by model parameters $\theta$.
 This implies a bilevel optimization problem with $\theta$ as the upper-level variable and $\alpha$ as the lower-level variable.
-In the construction of low-level optimization regarding $\alpha$, we apply a two-moment objective function with respect to all losses.
+In the construction of low-level optimization regarding $\alpha$, we apply a two-moment objective function concerning all losses.
 We name this bi-level optimization as \textit{Pareto Adversarial Training}, which is formulated as: